 11. SHARYN’S CANSI HOUSE – 6th St., Bacolod

-Coming from the Ruins, we made our way back to Bacolod to try another favorite delicacy in Bacolod and that is the Cansi.
-One of the very famous place to try that is at SHARYN’S CANSI HOUSE.
+Coming from the Ruins, we made our way back to Bacolod to try another favorite delicacy in Bacolod: the Cansi.
+One of the very famous places to try that is at SHARYN’S CANSI HOUSE.

-We got our order very fast and we were shocked with the amount of Cansi we have on the table.
-Some say it’s similar to bulalo, some says its not.
-But when you look at it, its completely different.
+We got our order very fast, and we were shocked by the amount of Cansi we have on the table.
+Some say it’s similar to bulalo; some say it is not.
+But when you look at it, it is completely different.
 I love the sour taste coming from a local fruit called Batwan.
 The beef shank and marrow were so tender.
-It was a very flavorful dish and whatever spices and other ingredients they put in there, it worked!
+It was a very flavorful dish, and whatever spices and other ingredients they put in there, it worked!
 This is definitely another personal favorite that is now on my list!

 12. CALEA PASTRIES AND COFFEE – Balay Quince 15th Street

 When we arrived, it was so busy and full.
 It’s always a good indication that it must be really something good.
-I ordered for a chocolate mocha tiramisu like cake and my friend ordered for a marbled cake.
+I ordered a chocolate mocha tiramisu-like cake, and my friend ordered a marbled cake.
 They were delicious!

-But for the mean time, 3 hours away from Bacolod, the city of Sipalay is waiting for me.
-So till next time Bacolod and thank you for a wonderful experience!
+But in the meantime, 3 hours away from Bacolod, the city of Sipalay is waiting for me.
+So till next time, Bacolod, and thank you for a wonderful experience!